pallets/click/docs/documentation.rst

 Command Epilog Help
 -------------------

-The help epilog is like the help string but it's printed at the end of the help page after everything else.
-Useful for showing example command usages or referencing additional help resources.
+The help epilog is printed at the end of the help and is useful for showing example command usages or referencing additional help resources.

 .. click:example::